The questions you ask a real estate agent when selling a house are crucial.

 But there are some things about a neighborhood that buyers won’t be able to find online.

-This is why it’s ideal if you hire a real estate agent who has at least some experience selling properties in your area.
+This is why hiring a real estate agent with at least some experience selling properties in your local market is important.

-A savvy realtor can do their homework and get all the information they’ll need.
+A savvy realtor can do their homework and gather the necessary information to provide the best representation.

-This is the second most important question to ask a realtor.
+Inquiring about terminating the listing agreement is the second most important question to ask a real estate agent.

 Here’s why…